Zhihan72/XFinBench/README.md

 # XFinBench

-This repository contains the code and data for the paper "XFinBench: Benchmarking LLMs in Complex Financial Problem Solving and Reasoning"
+This repository contains the code and data for the paper "XFinBench: Benchmarking LLMs in Complex Financial Problem Solving and Reasoning".
+This responsitory is only used for double-blind reviewing.

 ## About XFinBench